HaochenH/haochenh.github.io/cv.md

 ## Education
 I am currently a student at the University of Washington, where I am pursuing a Bachelor of Science in Informatics: Data Science.
 I expect to graduate in June 2023.

-My relevant coursework includes Advanced Methods in Data Science, Databases and Data Modeling, Client-Side Development, Interactive Information Visualization, and Information Ethics and Society.
+My relevant coursework includes Advanced Methods in Data Science, Databases and Data Modeling, Client-Side Development, Interactive Information Visualization, Information Ethics and Society, Elements Of Statistical Methods, and Interactive Information Visualization.	<details><summary>More relevant coursework</summary>
+Applied Linear Algebra And Numerical Analysis, Matrix Algebra With Applications</details>

 In addition to my studies at the University of Washington, I have also attended summer session and took the Mathematics of the Universe course at Duke University in Durham, NC.

 ## Skills
 In addition to my education, I also have a range of skills that are relevant to my interests in data science, machine learning, and web development.
 Some of my key skills include: